tomascausa/image-gallery-vue/README.md

 - The possibility of adding Typescript & styled-components was opted out.
 - Atomic components would have been desirable for every case.
 But because a lack of time, I just implemented the main components.
-- I integrate Vuetify to access UI components in a fast and practical way without wasting too much time.
+- Vuetify was integrated to access UI components in a fast and practical way without wasting too much time.
 - VueZoomer is used to zoom and pan images for a matter of time optimization.

 ---